 As I sipped on my morning chai trying to decide between dippy eggs or a fruit salad, I watched crab after crab scuttle up the palm tree in front of me.
 I laugh when I get to this point in the tale.
 Was I alerted that perhaps crabs don’t normally go up trees and therefore something might be wrong?
 No. I thought it a little odd and with that thought I decided to have breakfast later, go back into my flimsy little shack and hit the sack for a couple more hours sleep.
 Naked.

 As I settled my grumpy little head and started to doze, I heard my name being called calmly at first, then rather persistently.
-With a bugger off on my lips I finally heard a panicked and quite fearful “Sam we need to leave now”.
+With a bugger off on my lips, I finally heard a panicked and quite fearful “Sam we need to leave now”.

 I jumped out of bed trying to find the dress I discarded but I couldn’t see it.
 I shouted the immortal words “I can’t find anything to wear!!!”.
 I grabbed the bed sheet and wrapped it around me and jumped out of the hut as a surge of water hit the camp.
 We legged it as fast as we could, against a background of the Indian call as the locals warned others in the area of the approaching wave.

 Our chef came from a family of fishermen.
-Shell shocked, he sat and counted the tide come in and out a ridiculous 69 times that day.
+Shell-shocked, he sat and counted the tide come in and out a ridiculous 69 times that day.
 69 times as the ocean rocked back and forth with each surge less powerful than the one before.

 Over the coming days, we did what humans do best in times of crisis.
 We all bonded in our group through our experiences.
-We went from friendly strangers politely making chit chat to oooh let’s be best mates!
+We went from friendly strangers politely making chit-chat to oooh let’s be best mates!
 With no television and only the BBC World News on the radio, we were in our own little bubble, not really understanding the magnitude of what had happened around the world.
 We drank, feasted, merry and grateful to be alive, our ignorance and experiences a pass over the outpouring of grief that was taking place across the world.

 The quake had knocked out all telephone services and we had no way of contacting our families to let them know we were safe.
-We didn’t really worry because there was nothing we could do and we didn’t know the extent of catastrophe.
+We didn’t really worry because there was nothing we could do and we didn’t know the extent of the catastrophe.
 Until we listened to the BBC World News Service two days later when the broadcaster calmly announced that the Andaman and Nicobar Islands were completely submerged under water and it was very unlikely that there were any survivors.
 Oooh.
 Sucker punch.
 After a brief moment of wondering “Am I dead” and perhaps this was heaven (it could have been), it hit home that people would really think we were dead and that was not a good thing at all.

 We shot out on the bike to try and find a phone that was working and had the amazing grace to come across an Israeli diplomat at the battered dock.
 Sent to check on the large group of Israeli travellers on the island.
-In return for a lift on the back of the bike, he very kindly agreed that we could come back that evening to make the quick calls home by satellite phone to let our families know that we were indeed alive, very well and not to worry.
+In return for a lift on the back of the bike, he very kindly agreed that we could come back that evening to make the quick calls home by satellite phone to let our families know that we were indeed alive, very well and not worry.

 We left the island ten days later, the long boat trip back to Port Blair, one last night on the pop with our new found friends and then a plane back to Chennai (Madras).
 Low and behold back on the mainland my monthly friend soon made her appearance.
 Sam was without child.